WordPress/wordpress-playground/packages/docs/site/docs/main/about/test.md

 There are some public implementations of this use case such as [WordPress Core PR previewer](https://playground.wordpress.net/wordpress.html) and [Gutenberg PR previewer](https://playground.wordpress.net/gutenberg.html).
 Users can input the PR number or URL to be redirected to a WordPress instance, powered by Playground, where the changes from the PR are applied.

 GitHub actions such as [WP Playground PR Preview](https://github.com/vcanales/action-wp-playground-pr-preview) allows you to add PR previews powered by WP Playground on any repository.
-For example, this feature [is enabled](https://github.com/WordPress/twentytwentyfive/pull/359) in the [WordPress/twentytwentyfive](https://github.com/WordPress/twentytwentyfive) repository.
+For example, this feature [was enabled](https://github.com/WordPress/twentytwentyfive/pull/359) in the [WordPress/twentytwentyfive](https://github.com/WordPress/twentytwentyfive) repository.

 ## Clone your site and experiment in a private sandbox.